About This Site: Overview

 Who is Livingstone Online's Audience? - describes the different intended audiences of Livingstone Online.

 What is LEAP (2013-2017)? - sets out the accomplishments and future objectives of LEAP: The Livingstone Online Enrichment and Access Project, a collaborative four-year initiative funded by the National Endowment for the Humanities (USA).

-LEAP (2013-2017): A Project History, Part I and Part II - details the history of LEAP: The Livingstone Online Enrichment and Access Project, the initiative funded by the National Endowment for the Humanities (NEH) that resulted in the development of the present Livingstone Online site.
+LEAP (2013-2017): A Project History, part I and part II - details the history of LEAP: The Livingstone Online Enrichment and Access Project, the initiative funded by the National Endowment for the Humanities (NEH) that resulted in the development of the present Livingstone Online site and our critical edition of Livingstone's Final Manuscripts (1865-73).
 The essay combines text, images, and access to downloadable project documents to provide an intimate, behind-the-scenes look into the project.